supanadit/jwt-go/README.md

 ## Decrypt Password

-No you can't, as the topic at [Stack Exchange](https://security.stackexchange.com/questions/193943/is-it-possible-to-decrypt-bcrypt-encryption)
+No you can't, as the thread at [Stack Exchange](https://security.stackexchange.com/questions/193943/is-it-possible-to-decrypt-bcrypt-encryption)

 > bcrypt is not an encryption function, it's a password hashing function, relying on Blowfish's key scheduling, not its encryption.
 Hashing are mathematical one-way functions, meaning there is no way to reverse the output string to get the input string.
   <br/> of course only Siths deal in absolutes and there are a few attacks against hashes.
 But none of them are "reversing" the hashing, AFAIK.